Description

 • Icy vertex offsets.
 Material supports configurable Vertex displacement for Icicles.

 • Animated dust.
-Configurable dust map with refraction noise makes the material look even deeper and real.
+A configurable dust map with refraction noise makes the material look even deeper and real.

 • Efficient and GPU friendly.
 Uses between 90-210 instructions depending on the number of features enabled can be used on VR and even mobile.